data2health/mtip-tutorial/docs/lessons/Lesson2.md

 - Demonstration of onboarding using RedCap in action [here](https://redcap-dev.cgrb.oregonstate.edu/surveys/?s=9DAAEDK8M7)
 - Try it at home; upload the sample data dictionary from [here](https://github.com/data2health/mtip-tutorial/blob/master/docs/data/ProjectOnboarding_DataDictionary_2018-09-15.csv) into your own instance.

-#### Features of Google forms
-- Option to require sign in and allow only 1 response per person
-- URL validation
-- Dump to gspreadsheet
- - Watch this demonstrated action populate multiple different custom views:
-     - Pivot tables
-     - External views using Google's importrange function
-- Easy to use design interface
-- Concept to impelementation in minutes
-- Negatives
-  - Not all institutions allow use of Google forms
-  - Compared to RedCap, offers much less rigorous versioning options, both of the form and its responses

-#### See one, do one
-- Create a simple google form
- - Configure to collect email addreses from respondents, dump responses to an existing spreadsheet of your choice
-- Get your neighbor to fill out the survey (while you fill out theirs)
-- Edit your form's questions
-- Get your neighbor to update their response
-- Feed a view of the responses to an external spreadsheet using the importrange function
-- Try out pivot table functions

 ### RedCap Training at OHSU
 More information [here](https://www.ohsu.edu/xd/research/centers-institutes/octri/resources/octri-research-services/redcap-tutorials.cfm)